muhammad-tamim/JavaScript-notes/README.md

 console.log(data) // null
 ```

-6. Undefined
+#### 6. Undefined

-It is a primitive data type and default value given by JavaScript when JavaScript expects a value but doesn’t find one.:
+It is a primitive data type and default value given by JavaScript when JavaScript expects a value but doesn’t find one:

-**When we got undefined:**
+##### When we got undefined:

-a variable Declared but not initialized
+- a variable Declared but not initialized

 ```js
 let a;
 console.log(a); // undefined
 ```

-Function without a return value
+- Function without a return value

 ```js
 function greet() {}
 console.log(greet()); // undefined
 ```

-Accessing a non-existing object property
+- Accessing a non-existing object property

 ```js
 let obj = { name: "Alice" };
 console.log(obj.age); // undefined
 ```

-Accessing an array element that doesn’t exist
+- Accessing an array element that doesn’t exist

 ```js
 let arr = [1, 2, 3];
 console.log(arr[5]); // undefined
 ```

-Function parameters not provided
+- IF Function parameters are not provided

 ```js
 function sum(a, b) {